-The organisation's Financial Affairs have not been significantly impacted by Covid 19 or any other events during the course of the financial year;
+The organisation's Financial Affairs have not been significantly impacted any events during the course of the financial year;

 Right of Members to Resign:

 The Australian Workers' Union Rule 14 - Resigning as a member - provides for resignation of members in accordance with section 174(1) of the Fair Work (Registered Organisations) Act 2009.
 In accordance with section 174(1) of the Fair Work (Registered Organisations) Act 2009 a member of an organisation may resign from membership by written notice addressed and delivered to a person designated for the purpose in the rules of the organisation or a branch of the organisation.
 There was no change to this rule during the year.